 Since late last year, I had been working on an online course for home styling and decorating.
-It’s far from done, but I am quite excited to launch it this year.
-Not to mention I will be doing an online flower arranging workshop in the coming weeks too; so that’s something I can iron out during this time.
-Would these courses interest you?
+It’s far from done, but I am quite excited to launch it this year (Update: I launched my online homestyling course in April 2020 and have since updated it for 2021!
+Check it out here).
+Would my course interest you?
 Hit reply and let me know!
-If the flower arranging workshop is something you’d be interested in, do sign up here so you can be the first to receive details about the launch.

 Netflix and chill (less quarantine-related stress!)

 Now is not a time to be stressed; remember, stress makes one more susceptible to illness.
 To get your mind off troublesome information, catching up on some shows on your preferred streaming service.
 I only have Netflix, but there definitely are a lot of shows that have been highly recommended, like, say, Crash Landing on You (yup, I haven’t caught the #cloy bug yet!), Kingdom, Outlander (I just finished Season 1!), all the Studio Ghibli films, Ugly Delicious…anything else you’re going to watch, or can suggest?